Trustworthy-AI-Group/TransferAttack/README.md

 <tr>
 <td><a href="https://arxiv.org/abs/2307.02828" target="_blank" rel="noopener noreferrer">SMI-FGRM (Han et al., 2023)</a></td>
-<td ><sub> Substitute sign function with data rescaling and use the depth first sampling technique to stabilize the update direction.</sub></td>
+<td ><sub> Substitute the sign function with data rescaling and use the depth first sampling technique to stabilize the update direction.</sub></td>
 </tr>

 <tr>